aadhar41/laravel10/README.md

 ## About Laravel

-Laravel basic to intermediate topics revision
+Laravel basic to intermediate topics revision.